 © Shariff Che\' Lah | Dreamstime.com

-Do you keep losing your keys, or forgetting names of people you just met?
+Do you keep losing your keys, forgetting where you parked your car, or drawing a blank on names of people you just met?
 Maybe you can’t remember where you left your wallet more often than you’d care to admit.
 Such lapses of memory tend to get people of a certain age to start stressing that they’re experiencing Alzheimer’s or dementia symptoms.

 As we get older, our memory does start to falter in mostly predictable ways.
 Increasing difficulty with short-term memory (“Now where did I park that car?”), diminished ability to quickly switch mental gears among several tasks, and taking longer to process new information are typical in most people as we get older.